DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 Jason woke to the smell of burned toast and the faint hum of the kettle trying to talk.

 His apartment had become command central.
-Milo and Lina were already at the table, deep in discussion, notes from yesterday spread out before them—a chaotic blend of handwriting and sketches.
+Milo and Lina were already at the table, deep in discussion, notes from yesterday spread out before them - a chaotic blend of handwriting and sketches.

-"—not sustainable," Milo was saying, scratching his head.
+" - not sustainable," Milo was saying, scratching his head.
 "If Jason pushes to Orange every time, he's not going to last."

 Lina tapped her pen against her notebook.
 "We adjust the plan.
 Build in more recovery time.
-Focus on—" She looked up as Jason shuffled into the kitchen.
+Focus on - " She looked up as Jason shuffled into the kitchen.
 "Morning.
 Coffee?"

 "Please."
 Jason slumped into a chair, rubbing his temples.
 The headache from yesterday's practice hadn't fully faded.

 The kettle sat on the counter, ordinary chrome and plastic, waiting.
-But Jason could feel it now—the faint harmonic potential, the way it could carry RAE's voice.
+But Jason could feel it now - the faint harmonic potential, the way it could carry RAE's voice.

 "Safety first," Lina said, pulling a pen from behind her ear and sliding a mug of coffee toward him.
 "Before we do anything weird today, we establish baselines.
 Real ones."

 "Agreed," Milo said, flipping to a clean page in his notebook.
-"RAE—can you hear us?"
+"RAE - can you hear us?"

 The kettle hissed softly.
 Not the sound of boiling water, but something more deliberate.
 A controlled release of steam that shaped itself into consonants: "Yes."